HugCls/HugCls/README.md

-2024-07-09: "The enemy is a very good teacher." - Dalai Lama
+2024-07-10: "Every act of creation is first an act of destruction." - Pablo Picasso